Ethical Quantum Computing: A Roadmap

 \subsection{Structure}

-The structure of our paper is as follows. \textbf{Part I} of the paper provides a short overview of the key features of quantum computation, including a short synopsis of quantum postulates, quantum information processing and related fields including quantum cryptography.
-It focuses in particular on key differences between classical and quantum computing in order to provide a basis for understanding how the unique nature of quantum computation potentially impacts the use and governance of computational systems in a way that differs from current (and often well-established) approaches in the classical sphere. \textbf{Part II} introduces key concepts in ethical computational science, including algorithmic consequentialism and deontology within the context of quantum science. \textbf{Part III} of the paper examines how the technical differences of quantum computing, as distinct from classical, lead to differences in algorithmic and computational framings, solutions and require consideration of ethical principles dependent upon the structure of computation itself (rather than just the outcome).
-The focus of this part is on how approaches to fairness in computation and machine learning vary or are impacted by the use of quantum data or quantum algorithms. \textbf{Part IV} considers individualised ethics and issues arising from the cryptographic consequences of quantum computing, networked quantum computers and the rapidly evolving plans for a quantum internet. \textbf{Part V} frames economic and distributive aspects of quantum computing, including geopolitical, economic and social welfare (access to resources) questions. \textbf{Part VI} ties various threads and summaries together, offering recommendations for priority research areas.
+The structure of our paper is as follows.
+In Section \ref{sec:roadmap}, we set out a high-level proposal for a sequential roadmap of quantum ethics' research covering foundational, technical and governance topics together with features of theoretical and empirical programme design.
+The remaining parts of the paper then explore specific elements of quantum computing and ethics of relevance to particular limbs of the roadmap.
+Section \ref{sec:qcoverview} of the paper provides a short overview of the key technical characteristics of quantum computation relevant to quantum ethics' research and the programmes laid out in the previous section, providing a short synopsis of quantum postulates, quantum information processing and related fields including quantum cryptography.
+The Section focuses in particular on key differences between classical and quantum computing in order to provide a basis for understanding how the unique nature of quantum computation potentially impacts the use and governance of computational systems in a way that differs from current (and often well-established) approaches in the classical sphere.
+In Section \ref{sec:qethics} we introduce key concepts in ethical computational science, including algorithmic consequentialism and deontology and frame these within the context of quantum science.
+Section \ref{sec:qfml} examines how the technical differences of quantum computing, as distinct from classical, lead to differences in algorithmic and computational framings, solutions and require consideration of ethical principles dependent upon the structure of computation itself (rather than just the outcome).
+The focus of this part is on how approaches to fairness in computation and machine learning vary or are impacted by the use of quantum data or quantum algorithms.